junxit/us-congress-bills-115/bill.md

 # H.R.
 1

-That the bill from the House of Representatives (H.R.
-1) entitled “An Act to provide for reconciliation pursuant to titles II and V of the concurrent resolution on the budget for fiscal year 2018.”, do pass with the following
+That the report of the Committee of Conference on the disagreeing votes of the two Houses on the amendment of the Senate to the bill (H.R.
+1) entitled “An Act to provide for reconciliation pursuant to titles II and V of the concurrent resolution on the budget for fiscal year 2018.”, fails on a point of order.

+That the Senate recede from its amendment to the above-titled bill with a further amendment as follows:

-*Strike all after the first word and insert the following:*
+*Strike out all after the enacting clause and insert:*